Activists removed from hearing on Arizona sanctuary policies

 Ducey called for the measure in his January State of the State address, saying it was needed to reinforce the state’s will that cities and counties can’t ignore federal immigration laws.
 It was a sharp change for the second-term governor, who has largely avoided the anti-immigrant tone embraced by his predecessor, Republican Jan.
 Brewer.

-The new proposal goes farther than the existing law, which bars government agencies and officials from limiting or restricting the enforcement of federal immigration law.
+The new proposal goes farther than the existing law, which bars government agencies and law enforcement officials from limiting or restricting the enforcement of federal immigration law.

 Under the measures now moving in both the House and Senate, all government agencies would be required to cooperate with federal immigration enforcement agencies, including schools and public hospitals.
 If approved, voters would be asked to approve the constitutional amendment in November.